Qualification:– Fun Dog Agility Coaching Diploma (BCCSDip.FDAg) DISTINCTION – British College of Canine Studies – February 2018

-Dog agility involves the dog negotiating anything up to 20 obstacles on a course, whilst being guided round by the handler using verbal and visual commands.
+Dog Agility involves a handler and dog working together as a team, to negotiate anything up to 20 obstacles in a course.
+The dog is guided round by the handler using verbal and visual instruction.

 It was first seen as a display during an interval at Crufts in 1978 and it was an instant hit; nearly three decades on, agility is a hugely popular international sport as well as a great recreational activity.

 The difference between ‘Fun Agility’ and ‘Competition Agility’ is that with Fun Agility there’s no pressure involved to be fast or fabulous!

 The main purpose is for the dogs to have fun, burn energy, feel a sense of achievement, improve their confidence and it’s a great way to enhance your communication and bond with your dog.
 It’s a recreational activity for you and your dog to enjoy together.

 Fun Agility is for all dogs, large and small, young and old, learning at their own pace and having great fun doing so!
 There’s no negative reprimanding at all… it is run by positive reinforcement only.

 - It’s great exercise (both physically and mentally)

 - It can be a great activity to channel some instinctive behaviours.

 - It helps with their confidence and focus.